Operation Requests: Supplier Steps and Actions

 • A button to view and respond to the request

-When the supplier clicks the button in the email, a landing page opens in their browser with details about the service and the request status.
+By clicking the button in the email, the supplier is taken to a landing page in their browser.
+This page shows key information about the service and its request status.

-To continue, the supplier needs to click on the service name to open the full details and submit a response.
+To continue, the supplier clicks on the service name to open the full request details and submit a response.

 Screenshot 2025-04-15 at 17.15.11